Watch a flight over the upper St. Johns River

 Fellsmere Water Management Area

-The Fellsmere Water Management Area is a component of the Upper St. Johns River Basin Project that has added an additional 10,000 acres of restored wetlands to the headwaters of the St. Johns River.
+The Fellsmere Water Management Area (FWMA) is a component of the Upper St. Johns River Basin Project in which the district’ has restored 10,000 acres of wetland and open water at the headwaters of the St. Johns River.
 Formerly pasture and crop lands, the property has been transformed into wetlands that will become the primary source of irrigation water supply for the remaining agricultural lands owned by Sun-Ag Inc. The project is operational and construction continues.

 The Canal 1 Rediversion Project